Caucasus hunter-gatherer: Proto-Indo Europeans

-Ancient Greece and Aegean
+Ancient Greece, Aegean and Italy

-Beyond contributing to the population of mainland Europe through Bronze Age pastoralists of the Yamnaya, CHG also appears to have arrived on its own in the Aegean without eastern European hunter–gatherer ancestry and provided approximately 9–32% of ancestry to the Minoans.
+Beyond contributing to the population of mainland Europe through Bronze Age pastoralists of the Yamnaya, CHG also appears to have arrived on its own in the Aegean without Eastern European hunter–gatherer (EHG) ancestry and provided approximately 9–32% of ancestry to the Minoans.
 The origin of this CHG component might have been Central Anatolia.